WordPress/WordPress-Documentation-Style-Guide/docs/2-document-guidelines/accessibility.md

 - Emphasize the reader rather than underlining their inconveniences.
  - Don't refer a person with a disability as a disabled person (such as referring a *visually impaired person* as *blind* or *handicapped*).
  - Use approved terminology for people with specific disabilities; such as *Person with limited mobility* (rather than a person who is *crippled*).
 Read more about "Inclusivity".
 - Maintain a uniform structure for your document.
+Emphasize important points both stylistically and visually.
 - Consider multi-platform accessibility for all types of devices and operating systems.
+- Document all types of input devices such as voice and gesture based devices, controllers, mice, and keyboards.
+Avoid conventional verbs like *click*, *type*, and *touch/swipe* for interaction.
+Use inclusive verbs like *input*, *select*, etc.
 - Don't use ableist language.
 Be inclusive and unbiased while writing about accessibility and disability.
 - Take a pragmatic approach to HTML semantics.
 Don’t add semantics purely for the sake of semantics; but if there is an HTML structure that clearly matches the content, use that element.
 For example, if you have a group of links, it should most likely use a list element.
 - Use simple tables and tabular formats.
 Avoid span tags (such as `rowspan` and `colspan`).
 Tables prove to be difficult for screen readers.